edwardbirdlab/contam/README.md

 # contam
- A repo containing contamination sequences for different platforms
+ A repo containing contamination sequences for different platforms.
+Contains a fasta and tsv set.